Coder-RD/SQL-Challenge/README.md

 - ✅ SQL Pattern Generation
 - ✅ String Functions
 - ✅ `REPEAT()`
+- ✅ Recursive CTE
-- ✅ `RTRIM()`
+- ✅ `WITH RECURSIVE`
 - ✅ Number Sequence Generation
-- ✅ Recursive Query Concepts
 - ✅ Row-Based Processing
 - ✅ String Construction
 - ✅ Output Formatting
-- ✅ Query Structuring
 - ✅ SQL Logic
-- ✅ DB2 SQL
+- ✅ MySQL
 - ✅ Problem Solving

 ---

 ## 📖 Problem-Solving Approach

-### 1. 🔢 Generate the Required Row Values
+### 1. 🔢 Generate the Row Sequence

-The query works with a sequence of values representing the 20 rows of the triangle.
+A recursive Common Table Expression is used to generate the row numbers from **1 to 20**.

 ### 2. ⭐ Generate the Star Pattern

-The `REPEAT()` string function is used to generate the required number of stars for every row.
+The `REPEAT()` function is used to repeat the `*` character according to the current row number.

-### 3. 🔄 Decrease the Number of Stars
+### 3. 🔄 Increase the Number of Stars

-The number of stars decreases by one for every new row.
+The number of stars increases by one for every new row.

 The sequence follows:

-**20 → 19 → 18 → ... → 2 → 1**
+**1 → 2 → 3 → ... → 19 → 20**

-### 4. 🧹 Format the Output

-String trimming is applied where required so that unnecessary trailing spaces are removed from the generated pattern.

-### 5. 📊 Produce the Final Pattern
+### 4. 📊 Order the Rows

-The rows are returned in descending star-count order to create the required triangular pattern.
+The generated rows are ordered in ascending order so that the pattern starts with one star and ends with twenty stars.

+### 5. 🎯 Produce the Required Pattern

+The final SQL query generates the complete triangular pattern using SQL string manipulation and recursive query logic.

 ---